AI, Archives, and Authenticity: Getty Images and the Business of Visual IP

 Why Partner With Getty Images?

-✅ Global reach with 500K+ creators and 1M+ customers
+• Global reach with 600K+ content creators and 1M+ customers

 This is a written version of the Vitrina podcast’s “LeaderSpeak” series, featuring Ken Mainardis from Getty Images, summarized for quick reading in a Q&A transcript format.

-Vitrina LeaderSpeak: A Conversation with Ken Mainardis, Senior Vice President at Getty Images
+Vitrina LeaderSpeak: A Conversation with Ken Mainardis, Senior Vice President, Global Head of Editorial at Getty Images

 1. Vitrina: Could you provide an elevator pitch for Getty Images, specifically focusing on its interaction with the film, TV, documentary, and entertainment sectors?